Blue River Provincial Park: Biodiversity

 The park includes two biomes typical of New Caledonia: maquis shrubland overlying peridotite rock and tropical rainforest.
 There is a very high rate of biodiversity of New Caledonia.
 In particular, the park is known for being one of the last areas where the kagu, an endangered bird which has become a symbol of the country, can be seen in its natural habitat, with a population of about 700; this is the largest single population of the species in the wild.
 Other endemic and rare animals in the park include the crow honeyeater, notou, New Caledonian crow, and crested gecko.

 The park contains a thousand-year-old, forty-metre-tall giant Agathis lanceolata tree, one of the largest known in New Caledonia.
-There are also wild carnivorous plants (Drosera neocaledonica and Nepenths vieillardii) and orchids.
+There are also wild carnivorous plants (Drosera neocaledonica and Nepenthes vieillardii) and orchids.

 History

 Human settlement in the park is prehistoric; petroglyphs can be found in the Blue River valley.
 At the beginning of the twentieth century, forestry and chrome mining led to the development of modern transport infrastructure, much of which is still in place; there are still 36km of railways for transporting logs and ore, a traction engine winch and the Pérignon bridge, made of local wood, which crosses the branch of the lake created in the White River in 1958.
 The construction of the Yaté Dam the same year made major changes to the terrain.
 The park was founded in 1980 and came under the responsibility of the South Province when the provinces of New Caledonia were created in 1989.